cbeck88/mingw_lib_kit/README.md

 Besides a standard, gcc-compatible toolchain, you need to have

+- cmake >= 2.8.12
 - flex
 - bison
 - byacc
 - python2

 You are recommended to use the `build_all.sh` to compile the whole kit in one shot.
-Note that the script `build_first.sh` will attempt to copy `libwinpthread-1.dll` from the folder `/usr/i686-w64-mingw32-gcc/lib` to the `/bin` folder.
-If that is not where your mingw-provided winpthread is, you will need to change that script, also if you are compiling with win32 threads instead you may need to reconfigure this and some other things.
+Note that the script `build_clean.sh` will attempt to copy `libwinpthread-1.dll` from the folder `/usr/i686-w64-mingw32-gcc/lib` to the `/bin` folder.
+If that is not where your mingw-provided winpthread is, you will need to change that script, also if you are compiling with win32 threads instead you may need to reconfigure this and some of the other scripts.

+The places where the compiler is referred to:
+- Toolchain-mingw.cmake (This is used by all builders that use cmake.)
+- build_freetype.sh (Freetype builds using an auto-tools system, no cmake available)
+- build_mesa.sh (mesa builds using scons, no cmake is available.)

 The results will be directories `/include`, `/lib`, `/bin`.
-The `make_package.sh` script compresses these all into a tar ball `mingw_dep_pack.tar.gz` in the root of the repository.
+The `make_package.sh` script compresses these all into a tar ball `mingw_dep_pack.tar.gz` in the root of the repository, for easy distribution.

 ## Notes